 Ready to Write Performance-Fueling Ads?

-There you have it — 25+ examples of ad copy that really worked for our partners.
+There you have it — 25+ ad copy templates that really worked for our partners.
 Make sure to test out your copy using our Outlier Method.

 If you’re looking for a team that can generate fantastic copy for your ads, Primer can help.
 Our wide range of partners means we see what works in many different verticals, placements, platforms, and audiences.
 We bring that knowledge (backed by extensive data and proven success) to every account we service.

-Find out how you can start hitting goals with our high-volume strategy in a FREE growth consultation ↓
+Find out how you can start hitting goals with our high-volume strategy with a growth consultation.